More Rod Stewart

-- One of the few to hit our site over the years, and for that we apologize – Atlantic Crossing should be enjoyed by everyone in Hot Stamper form
+- This vastly underrated Rod Stewart classic has rarely come to the site over the years, and for that we apologize – Atlantic Crossing should be enjoyed by everyone with top quality sound

 - This is some of the best Muscle Shoals rock- and soul-inflected pop from producer Tom Dowd we know of

-- It’s the last consistently good record Rod Stewart made – I bought it when it came out and I listen to it to this very day
+- It’s the last consistently good record Rod Stewart made – I bought it when it came out and I still listen to it and enjoy it to this very day

 - AMG awards 4 1/2 stars and raves, “Three Time Loser and Stone Cold Sober catch fire,” and on this copy we guarantee they do